Mo7ammedFarahat/cactus/doc/sa_refgraph_hackathon_2023.md

 **Important:** We will be using [Cactus v2.6.9](https://github.com/ComparativeGenomicsToolkit/cactus/releases/tag/v2.6.9) for this tutorial.
 Be warned that it may not work for newer or older versions.

 For simplicity, all cactus will be run in "single-machine" mode via its [docker](https://www.docker.com/) image.
-Cactus supports distributed computing environments via [slurm](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/progressive.md#running-on-a-cluster) and [AWS/Mesos](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/running-in-aws.md).
+Cactus also supports distributed computing environments via [slurm](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/progressive.md#running-on-a-cluster) and [AWS/Mesos](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/running-in-aws.md).

 In order to make sure docker is working, try running the following and verify that you do not get an error.
+If this step does not work, you will need to consult your local sysadmin.
 ```
 docker run hello-world
 ```